 Fight for Disability Rights (21:16): In this TED Talk, Judith Heumann, internationally-recognized leader in the disability community and lifelong civil rights advocate, discusses the battle for disability rights and why the fight is ongoing.

 Inclusion Starts with I (3:28): From Accenture, this video discusses the importance of a positive, inclusive work environment, and examines the power each individual has to make a difference.

 Let’s Talk Bias (4:41): Bias can take many forms, and impact different groups differently.
 In this PBS Youth Collective Video, five young people share stories of their experience of bias targeted at their identities.

-We Need Connection (18:26): In this TED talk, Amelia Franck Meyer, the founder and CEO of Alia: Innovations For People and Systems Impacted by Childhood Trauma, discusses the fundamental human need to belong and be claimed, examining the critical role connection and and relationships play in human life.
+We Need Connection (18:26): In this TED talk, Amelia Franck Meyer, the founder, and CEO of Alia: Innovations For People and Systems Impacted by Childhood Trauma, discusses the fundamental human need to belong and be claimed, examining the critical role connection and relationships play in human life.